Electoral history of Kamala Harris: General election

 Harris and Sanchez participated in a debate at University of California, Los Angeles.
-On election day, Harris defeated Sanchez by 2.8 million votes and a margin of 23 percent.
+The election was not particularly competitive, with Politicos Will Kane characterizing the race as one of the "least-exciting races in California history."
+Due to Sanchez and Harris holding similar positions, Kane felt it was a poor implementation of the open primary system.
+On Election Day, Harris defeated Sanchez by 2.8 million votes and a margin of 23 percent.